Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Model Predictive Control for Loco-manipulation

 \subsection{NMPC Speed-up}

+In addition to tailoring dynamics modeling strategies for specific loco-manipulation setups, solving NMPC can be accelerated using several key methods.
+Below, we summarize these methods and provide Table \ref{tab:MPC_speedup} to compare their solution accuracy, real-time efficiency, and application limitations.

 \textit{NMPC Speed-up via Structure Exploitation:} NMPC problems often involve complex dynamics and constraints that can be computationally intensive to solve.
 Exploiting the structure within these problems can significantly enhance their solvability and efficiency, such as extracting variables that directly interact with each other, identifying repetitive and symmetric structures, and arranging block-diagonal structures.
-One of the most common approaches to solving NMPC is direct methods, which transform NMPC into a Non-Linear Program (NLP) with the complexity of $O(N^3)$, where $N$ is the problem size \cite{Diehl2006}.
+One of the most common approaches to solving NMPC is direct methods, which transform the NMPC into a NLP with the complexity of $O(N^3)$, where $N$ is the problem size \cite{Diehl2006}.
 Some direct methods, such as direct multiple shooting and direct collocation, result in sparse NLPs, whose computation complexity can be reduced to $O(N)$~\cite{Betts}.
 Another approach to solve NMPC is single-shooting methods, such as DDP~\cite{original_DDP} and its variant, Iterative Linear Quadratic Regulator (iLQR)~\cite{Tassa_iLQR}, which only retains the first-order derivative approximation of dynamics and exhibits a linear increase in computation over the horizon~\cite{ WB_MPC_Dantec}.
 With proper exploitation of the sparsity structure through the hypergraph approach,~\cite{rosmann2018exploiting} shows improvement of the nonlinear solver in computation efficiency.
-Recently, a numerically robust solver, \textsc{fatrop}~\cite{vanroye2023fatrop}, solves constrained OCP problems in a direct multiple-shooting fashion efficiently by employing a structure-exploiting linear solver.
-In NMPC problems, \textsc{fatrop} achieves comparable solve time compared to \textsc{acados} SQP solver while retaining similar numerical robustness to the interior-point-method-based \textsc{ipopt} solver.
-Furthermore, AdaptiveNLP leverages the previous NLP structure to significantly reduce the overhead and update time for constructing the current NLP~\cite{callens2024adaptivenlp}.
-Due to the static nature of most inequality constraints on humanoid robots, such as joint states, actuation, and control barriers function, providing a smaller set of inequality constraints with this memory-aware and adaptive solver has the potential to accelerate humanoid loco-manipulation NMPC.
-As an increasingly popular approach, structure exploitation has vast potential due to the minimal trade-off in the numerical robustness of the solution.
+Furthermore, AdaptiveNLP leverages the previous NLP structure to significantly reduce the overhead and update time for constructing the current NLP~\cite{callens2024adaptivenlp}, which is particularly suitable for humanoid robot NMPCs with static kinematics and actuation constraints.